ros2/ros1_bridge/README.md

 colcon build --build-tests --symlink-install --packages-select ros1_bridge --cmake-force-configure
 ```

-*Note:* If you are building on a memory constrained system you might want to limit the number of parallel jobs by setting e.g. `MAKEFLAGS=-j1`.
+*Note:* If you are building on a memory constrained system you might want to limit the number of parallel jobs by setting e.g. the environment variable `MAKEFLAGS=-j1`.

 ## Example 1: run the bridge and the example talker and listener